IsaiasGutierrezCruz/TodoScript/README.md

 # TodoScript
-Proof to practice resolving git conflicts
+Proof to practice resolving git conew word from github